The Double Exponential Runtime is Tight for 2-Stage Stochastic ILPs: Advanced Hardness for

 as the sum is zero if all $R_k = 0$.
-For the opposite direction, if the sum is zero, then no $R_k \neq 0$ as the other summands can not compensate for it due to the product of the prime numbers growing too fast and as $\prod_{i=0}^k p_i \neq 0$.
-Further we can bound the expression by
+For the opposite direction, if the sum is zero, then no $R_k \neq 0$ as the product of the prime numbers grows too fast.
+Thus, the other summands cannot compensate for some $R_k \neq 0$.
+We can bound the expression further by

-as $p^* > p_{n,n} > p_{m'} > m'+1$.
+as $p^* > p_{\nu,\nu} > p_{m'} > m'+1$.
 This yields

 as the modulo has no impact on the satisfiability of the equation.